 Grid view – 3 panes works similarly but allows you to share 3 available tools at the same time (remember you will need at least 3 active tools to use this option).

-Managing the Tools available in the Tools Menu
+Managing the Apps & Tools in the Active Tools Menu